chanzuckerberg/czi-oss-training/02-participating-in-oss/04-good-corporate-oss-citizen.md

 We break the process of making conversations public into smaller subsections depending on the tasks involved.
 Each of these steps has a set of guidelines and a checklist to help you and your team practice and improve your communication skills in the open.

+This process is designed to incorporate various types of private conversations including everyday chat on internal forums, emails threads, online/video meetings, and more.
+You can scope the process to match the scale and purpose of your private discussion.

 > **Important**
 > All these steps can be done **after** the conversation/call.
 However, we recommend you prepare and communicate your intention **before** the conversation/call.
 This will help you and your team be more intentional about the conversation and the notes you take.

 #### Setup

-- [ ] Create a shareable, linkable record of the conversation or meeting.
+- [ ] Create a shareable, linkable record of the conversation or meeting and share it only with members involved.
 This can be a Google Doc, a Hackmd file, or an Etherpad link.
 Once the document is created, you can transcribe/add the notes and actions from your conversation.
 - [ ] Ensure you have a record of everyone that attended or participated in the discussion.
 We recommend capturing the individual's name and GitHub/GitLab username.
 This will help you identify who said what and who to tag in the conversation.
 - [ ] Tell people what you are going to do.
 This can be done in a variety of ways, but the goal is to keep everyone aligned.
 If the private conversation you want to make public is specific to a subset of the community (i.e., people who attended specific events), tell them first, then tell the rest of the community.